snowch/vast-docker-compose-examples/zeek-service/DOCUMENTATION.md

     -   Check available interfaces inside the container: `docker exec zeek-live-monitor ip link show`
 -   **No traffic captured**:
     -   Ensure containers are in the same `zeek-network`.
-    -   Verify traffic is being generated (check traffic simulator logs or web server access logs).
+    -   Verify traffic is being generated (check traffic simulator logs).
     -   Confirm Zeek is monitoring the correct interface (`eth0`).
-    -   If testing web traffic, ensure you are accessing the web server via the Zeek container's proxied port (`http://localhost:8082`).
 -   **Kafka connection issues**:
     -   Check the `KAFKA_BROKER` address in `docker-compose.yml` and `zeek-config/kafka-live.zeek`.
     -   Verify the Kafka broker is running and accessible from the Zeek container.